Counseling or Psychotherapy for Anxiety

 If you need help with this, you can purchase a relaxation CD at any large bookstore.
 The CD will teach you some additional relaxation techniques.

-In this visualization strategy you sit quietly and imagine in your mind being some place that you find especially relaxing.
+In this visualization strategy, you sit quietly and imagine in your mind being someplace that you find especially relaxing.
 Imagine all of the sights, sounds, smells, etc. of this place while taking deep breaths and relaxing the tense parts of your body.
-For example: 1) you can imagine that you are at the beach with the sound of the waves rolling in, the feel of the sand beneath you, some birds singing in the distance, and the warmth of the sun on your body or 2) You can imagine that you are deep in a very green forest with a stream running by you, and some squirrels chattering in the redwood trees above you.
+For example 1) you can imagine that you are at the beach with the sound of the waves rolling in, the feel of the sand beneath you, some birds singing in the distance, and the warmth of the sun on your body or 2) You can imagine that you are deep in a very green forest with a stream running by you, and some squirrels chattering in the redwood trees above you.

-You can use this technique whenever you are worrying: before meeting a new person, attending a meeting etc. or any situation that typically causes you to feel nervous or anxious.
+You can use this technique whenever you are worrying: before meeting a new person, attending a meeting, etc., or any situation that typically causes you to feel nervous or anxious.
 It will help to practice this exercise at least once a day.

 Anxiety reducing thoughts

 Check the items that you would like to use to help you with your anxiety.
 These thoughts can calm you.
-Remember the ones you have chosen and use them when you are feeling anxiety or worrying excessively.
+Remember the ones you have chosen and use them when you are feeling anxious or worrying excessively.

 _____I can let go right now and remember to relax all of my body.